mckysmth/cs246_module_6/README.md

 # Description
-This game is off the classic flappy bird game.
-It's a replica and interacts similar to the mobile version of flappy bird.
-It keeps score and Generates random pipes to fly through.
+This is a simple calculator server.
+The client enters in an equation and the server process and send the results.

 # Development Environment
 * Visual Studio Code